-UC has now fully rolled out and so young people aged 16 to 18 will no longer be in receipt of the other benefits listed above.
-However, students aged 19 to 25 and funded from the 16 to 19 budget (19+ continuers and those with an EHCP) may still be in receipt of those other legacy benefits.
+The managed move of legacy benefits claimants to UC means that new claims for the legacy benefits have not been possible since 2018.
+This means young people who are aged 16 to 18 now will not be in receipt of the legacy benefits listed above.
+However, students aged 19 to 25 and funded from the 16 to 19 budget (continuing students and those with an EHC plan) may still be in receipt of those other legacy benefits.